ammar-tanwar/bloglearnbay/posts/facts-of-hr-analytics-certification.md

     data analytics for hr professionals,
   ]
 category: "Hot Topics"

+cattitle: "Stay Updated with Hot Tech Trends and Topics - LearnBay Blog"
+catdesc: "Explore LearnBay's informative blog to stay ahead with latest Technology, Data Science, Programmings, and more."
+authortitle: "Sonalisha Mohanty - A Passionate Technical Content Writter at Learbay"
+adesc: "Sonalisha Mohanty, a passionate blogger on emerging tech innovations and keen interest in data management has attracted her to blogging."

 author: "Sonalisha Mohanty"
 authorimg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/sonalisha.webp"
 authordesc: "Sonalisha is an MBA.
 But her tech enthusiasm has made her a passionate blogger on emerging tech innovations.
 Her keen interest in trending technologies and data management has attracted her to blogging and learning emerging innovations."